The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Two models

-The consumer born at date $t$ lives for two periods (young and old) and has $e_{t}^{y}\geq 0$ units of consumption as endowments at date when young and $e_{t+1}^{o}\geq 0$ when old.
+The consumer born in period $t$ lives for two periods (young and old) and has $e_{t}^{y}\geq 0$ units of consumption as endowments at date when young and $e_{t+1}^{o}\geq 0$ when old.
 Endowments are exogenous.
-We assume there is no population growth, and the population size $N_t$ is normalized to 1.
-Additionally, we assume a single consumption good.
+We assume that there is no population growth and the population size $N_t$ on date $t$ is normalized to 1.

-There is a long-lived asset.
-At period $t$, if households buy $1$ unit of financial asset with price $q_t$, she will receive $d_{t+1} $ units of consumption good as dividend and she will be able to resell the asset with price $q_{t+1}$.
-This asset may be land, Lucas' tree \citep*{lucas78}, security \citep*{sw97}, or stock \citep*{kocherlakota92}, ...
+This consumer can invest/save using three assets: the physical capital, a long-lived asset that pays dividends (Lucas' tree), and a pure bubble asset.
+The structure of the long-lived asset (Lucas' tree) is the following: if the consumer buys $1$ unit of this asset with price $q_t$ on date $t$, she will receive $d_{t+1} $ units of consumption good as dividend and she will be able to resell the asset with price $q_{t+1}$ on date $t+1$.
+The positive sequence of real dividends $(d_{t})$ is exogenous.

-Following \cite{tirole85}, we assume that there is another long-lived asset with a similar structure as Lucas' tree but this asset does not bring any dividend.
-We refer this asset "fiat money" as in the traditional literature or "pure bubble asset".
-The only reason why people buy this asset is to be able to resell it in the future
+Regarding the pure bubble asset (or fiat money), if the consumer buys $a_t$ units of this asset with the price $p_t$ on date $t+1$, then he(she) will resell this asset with the price $p_{t+1}$ on date $t+1$ to receive $p_{t+1}a_t$ units of consumption good.
+As in the traditional literature \citep{tirole85}, the only reason why people buy this asset is to be able to resell it in the future.